PinHoWang/data-compress-system/README.md

 # Data Compression Design
 In this coding exercise, the **LZ77 lossless compression algorithm** will be introduced to compress the data buffer of bytes.
-## Assumptions
-1. Data is an array of bytes.
-Each byte will contain a number from 0 to 127 (0x00 to 0x7F).
-It is common for the data in the buffer to have the same value repeated in the series.
-2. The compressed data will need to be decompressable.

 ## Goals
 - Compression/decompression algorithm